fifteen3/softwareniagara.github.io/contribute/index.markdown

     This means you can see what we are doing and jump in at any time if you have a question or want to contribute.
 </p>

+### Contribute to this website

+We want the blog on this website to be written by the community for the community.
+Please consider forking the [website repository](https://github.com/softwareniagara/softwareniagara.github.io) and submitting your blog posts in a pull request.

+Feel free to use our blog to:

+* Announce new apps, games, or services you have built
+* Talk about interesting projects you are involved with
+* Share stories about starting your own business
+* Share tips and tricks of interest to designers, developers, and entrepreneurs
+* Announce tech- or startup-oriented events you have organized
+* Introduce your user group or meetup

 ### Ask a question, start a discussion, or contribute

-Ask a question or start a discussion by [creating an issue](https://github.com/softwareniagara/feedback/issues/new).
+Ask a question or start a discussion by [creating an issue](https://github.com/softwareniagara/feedback/issues/new on GitHub.
 Watch our [feedback repository](https://github.com/softwareniagara/feedback) to follow our activities.
 We use issues and milestones to plan events and initiatives.
 Please contribute if you can help us close an issue or hit a milestone.

 ### Read past discussions